All Books

 Key Takeaways

-• Information and secrets are powerful weapons in high-stakes legal battles.
+• Information is a powerful currency in high-stakes negotiations.

 Who Should Read